vippsas/vipps-psp-api/vipps-psp-api.md

 ### makePaymentUrl

-Once the end user has confirmed the payment, Vipps shares the encrypted card details with the PSP to the `makePaymentUrl`.
+Once the end user has confirmed the payment, Vipps shares the network token details with the PSP to the `makePaymentUrl`.

 The PSP uses the card token to process the payment through the acquirer and